Maaya Sakamoto

-As a singer, Sakamoto has performed songs in both English and Japanese.
-She released her debut single "Yakusoku wa Iranai" in collaboration with Yoko Kanno under Victor Entertainment on April 24, 1996.
+Sakamoto has performed songs in both English and Japanese.
+She released her debut single, "Yakusoku wa Iranai", in collaboration with Yoko Kanno under Victor Entertainment on April 24, 1996.
 Her singles "Tune the Rainbow", "Loop", "Ame ga Furu", and "Triangler" have all reached the top 10 Oricon singles chart: "Triangler" in particular charted at number 3 and remained charting for 26 weeks.
 Her albums have had similar success, with Shōnen Alice and Yūnagi Loop both reaching the top 10 Oricon albums chart; and her album You Can't Catch Me, released on January 12, 2011, became her first release to ever reach number 1.
-She held a concert at the Nippon Budokan on March 31, 2010, her thirtieth birthday.
+She held a concert at the Nippon Budokan on her 30th birthday.

 Career

-Born in Tokyo, Sakamoto grew up in a family formed by her parents and her older brother.
-She started working as a voice actress in a very early age and the first leading role she was given was in the 1993 OVA Little Twins.
+Born in Tokyo, Sakamoto grew up in a family, formed by her parents and older brother.
+She started working as a voice actress at an early age and the first leading role she was given was in the 1993 OVA Little Twins.

 In 1996, she was given the role of Hitomi Kanzaki, the leading role in the TV anime series The Vision of Escaflowne.
 For this anime she also performed the opening theme, which was released as her debut single on April 24, 1996.
 The single was produced by Yoko Kanno, who was also in charge of the soundtrack for Escaflowne.
 Her first album, Grapefruit, was released on April 23, 1997.
-Sakamoto performed theme songs for several anime series, including Clamp School Detectives (1997), Record of Lodoss War (1998) and Cardcaptor Sakura (1999).

 Sakamoto's early music was produced by Kanno and her team, which included Yūho Iwasato, Shanti Snyder and Tim Jensen.
 Sakamoto worked almost exclusively with Kanno and company for almost a decade.
 Apart from her work as a voice actress and singer, in October 1996 Sakamoto also debuted as a radio host presenting her own program, Sakamoto Maaya no Naisho-banashi, on radio station Nack 5.

+In addition to her work as an Anime Seiyuu, Sakamoto performed the dub voice for many Hollywood actresses, such as Anna Chlumsky in My Girl, Anna Paquin in Amistad and True Blood, Claire Danes in William Shakespeare's Romeo + Juliet, and Christina Ricci in Casper.
+Furthermore, Sakamoto also performed theme songs for several anime series, including "Gift" for Clamp School Detectives (1997), "Kiseki no Umi" for Record of Lodoss War: Chronicles of the Heroic Knight (1998) and "Platinum" for Cardcaptor Sakura (1999), which won the Best Theme Song awards from Anime Grand Prix for two consecutive years.

+In 2002, Sakamoto worked again with Kanno and Yūho Iwasato for her 10th single, "Hemisphere", the opening theme for the TV anime series RahXephon.
+Released on February 21, 2002, "Hemisphere" peaking at number 22 in the Oricon and number 24 in the Count Down TV weekly charts.